Senator Paul Simon Federal Building

 The building is named after Paul Simon, who served in the U.S. House of Representatives from 1975 to 1985 and the U.S. Senate from 1985 to 1997.

-In the building's most recent Tenant Satisfaction Survey (2011), 95% of the tenants indicated they were "more than satisfied" with the facility and GSA services (a rating of four or higher on a five-point scale).
+In the building's most recent GSA tenant satisfaction survey (2011), 95% of the tenants indicated they were "more than satisfied" (a rating of four or higher on a five-point scale) with the facility and GSA services.

-For building service calls or more information, use the contact information at the upper right of this page.
+For building service calls or more information, use the contact information in the top right box of this page.
+For other federal government information, call 1-800-FED-INFO.

 Parking and Public Transportation The building has various parking options, including a municipal parking garage to the north.
 An Amtrak rail station is located one block east of the building.
 Visit the Jackson County Mass Transit District site to learn more about the area's public transit services.